 Agenda Item Action by Whom Date high numbers of patients recruited.
 The time taken to move to trial, compared reasonably. viii.
 Our non-commercial work was down and that related to an increase in the complexity of studies being undertaken.
 This was led by our researchers and the facility provided in the HLRI to run more complex studies. ix.
 Income from research was projected to increase and this would be derived from both charitable and commercial funders.
-One of our strategies was to support our researchers to increase the level of successful applications for grants. x.
+One of our strategies was to support our researcher 's to increase the level of successful applications for grants. x.
 We were also looking at diversity and work was underway to increase the diversity of research using patient ambassador panels.
-We would look to use indices of deprivation to compare the number of patients in services at RPH with the number of patients in research trials.
+We would look to use indices of deprivation to compare the number of patients in services at RPH with the number of patients in services at RPH with the number of patients in services. number of patients in research trials.
 It was clear that the less deprived patients were more likely to participate in research. xi.
-The number of grant applications had dropped off but was now starting to recover.
-Grant income had been lower but was now recovering. xii.
+The number of grant applications had dropped off but was no starting to recover.
+Grant income had been lower but was no recovering. w xii.
 The library provided a list of research publications that was updated each month.
-Discussion i.
-GR asked about the governance around trials.
-PC noted that these were subject to legal agreements and there was an administrative process in place to ensure that we could legally and safely run trials. ii.
-JW noted that the clinical research facility doors were often closed, and beds were not occupied, and asked how we could get this working.
-PC noted that we met regularly with the clinical research facility leadership group, and he was assured that we were running trials to the capacity of the staff that we had.
-TG noted that we had something of a dichotomy as compared to what was done in start-up versus other units, we were performing well but there was frustration around the pace of interventions. iii.
-JA shared those concerns and asked about the size of the team and whether we took on all types of studies and trials or had a more focused approach on what we did well.
-PC advised that we had a clear area of focus and turned down iv.
-JA asked about research governance and the reach of the information provided and whether our directorates provided assurance on the conduct of trials and adherence to protocols.
-IS advised that there was regular audit of compliance with protocol and suggested that a slide could be added to reflect the outcome of this.
-There were no untoward conduct findings or data fraud findings.
-Dr Vicki Hughes would run the audit processes and we were awaiting an MHRA inspection, but he expected that everything would be up to standard in this area. v.
-JA noted that the focus on EDI in trial recruitment and the PC/IS 02/24 commentary on being underrepresented in terms of referrals would not allow us to shift the dial in terms of participation from underrepresented groups and this would need to be addressed.
-MS noted that patient experience was considered
+Discussion GR asked about the governance around trials.
+PC noted that these were subject to legal agreements and there was an administrative process in place to ensure that we could legal and safely run trials. ii.
+JW noted that the clinical research facility doors were often closed, and beds were not occupied, and asked how we coul get this working.
+PC noted that we met regularly with the clinical research facility leadership group, and he was assure that we were running trials to the capacity of the staff that we had.
+TG noted that we had something of a dichotomy as compared to what was done in start-up versus other units, we were performing well but there was frustration around the part of interventions. ed e iii.
+JA shared those concerns and asked about the size of the team and whether we took on all types of studies and trials o had a more focused approach on what we did well.
+PC advised that we had a clear area of focus and turned down studies that were not suitable for the HLRI or the Trust. r iv.
+JA asked about research governance and the reach of the information provided and whether our directorates provided assurance on the conduct of trials and adherence to protocol IS advised that there was regular audit of compliance with protocol and suggested that a slide could be added to reflect the outcome of this.
+There were no untoward conduct finding or data fraud findings.
+Dr Vicki Hughes would run the audit processes and we were awaiting an MHRA inspection, but he expected that everything would be up to standard in this area v.
+JA noted that the focus on EDI in trial recruitment and the e a.
+02/24 commentary on being underrepresented in terms of referrals would not allow us to shift the dial in terms of participation fro underrepresented groups and this would need to be addressed.
+MS noted that patient experience was considered om